What’s your favorite breakfast meat? It doesn’t matter because this breakfast burger recipe packs all the meats that matter into patty form.

 Mix ’em up and spread on your buns.
 You can adjust the creaminess and spice level by increasing/decreasing the mayo or yogurt.

-If you’re a fan of spice and want another condiment option, check out the raspberry chipotle jam from my hot honey chicken biscuits recipe.
+For another condiment option, check out the burger sauce from my animal style burgers or the raspberry chipotle jam from my hot honey chicken biscuits recipe.

 Final Breakfast Burger Recipe Notes